Learn about data reporting and its uses, including how to write a data report and how it differs from data analytics.

 Customer analytics reports: This reporting type empowers you to understand your customers better.
 You can learn how they interact with a product, what improvements you can make, and what your customer demographics look like.

-Research reports: If you have a specific question you’re looking to answer, you can utilize research reports to address that question and make the right business decision, such as determining the ideal time to release a product to the market.
+Research reports: If you have a specific question you’re looking to answer, you can utilize research reports to address that question and make informed business decisions, such as determining the ideal time to release a product to the market.

 Data reporting is valuable for several industries, including banking, health care, finance, and government.
 From creating financial reports to collecting data on patients in health care systems, data reporting helps organizations compile and share the data they’ve gathered in an understandable and easy-to-read format.
 With data reports, these industries and organizations can make informed decisions and understand how well their business models meet their goals.